Tools Home

 }

-Java execution can also be traced, JProf is used to gather Java naming and code information on jitted methods. post uses this information to "reconstruct" code execution of the jitted methods.
-To enable JProf start Java the following way:
+Java execution can also be traced, JPROF is used to gather Java naming and code information on jitted methods. post uses this information to "reconstruct" code execution of the jitted methods.
+To enable JPROF, start Java in one of the following ways:

-java -Xrunjprof:itrace <class_name> You can enable/disable pids and turn on/off ITrace directly from your Java application, using Java ITrace APIs.
+You can enable/disable pids and turn on/off ITRACE directly from your Java application, using Java ITRACE APIs.

 Capturing and Post-processing Trace Data

-To capture the contents of the trace buffer to file swtrace.nrm2 and post-process it into an arc file, enter:
+To capture the contents of the trace buffer to file swtrace.nrm2 and post-process it, enter:

 swtrace get